ArcGIS Storymap Competition

 For Delaware High School and Middle School Students

-Each year the Delaware Department of Education (DDOE) encourages students to participate in the ArcGIS Online Completion for US High School and Middle School Students.
-Delaware’s Geospatial Education community is partnering with Esri to challenge all high school and middle school students (whether onsite, online, or hybrid) to create and share WebApp projects that capture some aspect of life in Delaware.
+Each year the Delaware Department of Education (DDOE) encourages students to participate in an ArcGIS StoryMap competition.
+Delaware’s Geospatial Education community invites all high school and middle school students (whether onsite, online, or hybrid) to create and share stories that capture some aspect of life in Delaware.

-Esri’s ArcGIS US School Competition is open to high school (High School “HS”, grade 9-12) and middle school (Middle School “MS,” grade 4-8) students in the US who have learned how to analyze, interpret, and present data via an ArcGIS storymap or web app.
+The annual ArcGIS student contest is open to high school (High School “HS”, grade 9-12) and middle school (Middle School “MS,” grade 4-8) students who have learned to analyze, interpret, and present data via an ArcGIS storymap or web app.

 High School Winners